itzTheMeow/NinjaIOUtils/README.md

 ### Texture Packs

 You can use a texture pack via the in-game texture pack browser.
-If you have created a texture pack and would like to use it, DM me on discord or follow the instructions below:
+If you have created a texture pack and would like to use it, DM me on discord/revolt or follow the instructions below:

 #### [How to Add a Texture Pack](https://github.com/itzTheMeow/NinjaIOUtils/blob/master/docs/Texture%20Packs.md#texture-packs)